goodwi11/Documentation_en/docs/source/clo.rst

 | **Step 2.** Skip the page with integration instructions.

-| **Step 3.** In the generator, select the stream for integration from the list and click the "Generate" button.
+| **Step 3.** In the generator, select the stream for integration from the list and click the **"Generate"** button.

-| **Step 4.** If the result suits you – click the "Download" button to get a ZIP archive with the already integrated cloak.
+| **Step 4.** If the result suits you – click the **"Download"** button to get a ZIP archive with the already integrated cloaking.
 Then you just need to "unpack" the archive and place it on your server.

 Other Cloakers
 ==============